-Healthy Steps for Older Adults is an evidenced-based falls prevention program designed to raise participants' knowledge and awareness of steps to take to reduce falls and improve health and well-being.
-The goal of the program is to prevent falls, promote health and ensure that older adults remain as independent as possible for as long as possible.
-3 All institutions Recreation/Leisure/Fitness Medical Contractors Health Services Recreation Unit Team Volunteers Hooked on Phonics is a program that aides in combating Dyslexia as well as low level readers.
+Hooked on Phonics 500 All institutions Dyslexia Contractors Hooked on Phonics is a program that aides in combating Dyslexia as well as low level readers.
 Research has shown that combining phonics instruction and reading is the best way to develop a good reader.
 Reading that includes a high percentage of familiar patterns gives the student the opportunity to read for meaning.
 Hooked on Phonics includes books and stories woven into the program at the appropriate readability level to provide opportunities for someone to read for meaning and enjoyment.
-500 All institutions Dyslexia Education Work Education Volunteers Contractors House of Healing: A Prisoner's Guide to Inner Power and Freedom Houses of Healing is an intervention program that teaches emotional literacy skills.
+Education Volunteers Houses of Healing: A Prisoner's Guide to Inner Power and Freedom Houses of Healing is an intervention program that teaches emotional literacy skills.
 Emotional literacy is the ability to perceive, understand, and communicate emotions with self and to others.
 Emotional literacy is also consistent with the concept of emotional intelligencethe ability to monitor one's feelings and emotions, and to use that information to guide thinking and actions.
-24 All institutions Cognitions Chaplaincy Contractors Education Volunteers K2 Awareness Program This program is for individuals suspected of or known to have used K2.
+24 All institutions Cognitions Chaplaincy Contractors Volunteers K2 Awareness Program 5 All institutions Substance Use Contractors This program is for individuals suspected of or known to have used K2.
 It is designed to educate them about the risks of drug use, motivate them to seek drug treatment during their incarceration, and increase their awareness of available treatment resources.
 The ultimate goal is to reduce K2 use among the inmate population, thereby increasing the safety and security of the institution for staff and inmates.
-5 All institutions Substance Abuse Contractors Custody Education Health Services Reentry Affairs Coordinator Unit Team Volunteers Living a Healthy Life with Chronic Conditions This program assists participants in improving mental and physical well-being.
+Custody Education Health Services Reentry Affairs Coordinator Unit Team Volunteers Living a Healthy Life with Chronic 24 All institutions Medical Provided Inc. Contractors Conditions This program assists participants in improving mental and physical well-being.
 This program is designed for older adults impacted by chronic conditions.
 It includes 19 topics with flexibility to modify sessions based on group needs.
-24 All institutions Recreation/Leisure/Fitness Medical Contractors Health Services Recreation Unit Team Volunteers
+Recreation/Leisure/Fitness Health Services Recreation Unit Team Volunteers Managing Your Diabetes 12 All institutions Medical Medical Managing Your Diabetes is designed to teach inmates to effectively manage their chronic disease.
+Volunteers (with appropriate credentials Nurse/Dietician)